Metro Inns

-Metro Inns is a British budget hotel company established in 2006 and is based in Newcastle.
-The chain has seven hotels in England, Scotland and Northern Ireland.
+Metro Inns is a British budget hotel company established in 2006 and headquartered in Newcastle upon Tyne.
+As of 2024, the chain operates six hotels in England, Scotland and Northern Ireland.

+History

 In 2012 the company branched out to Northern Ireland with the purchase of the Lansdowne Hotel for £700,000.
 In early 2013 it acquired a number of hotels from Travelodge.
 By May 2013 the company announced that several of its hotels were for sale after being placed in administration.